John Conolly: Family

 Conolly married Elizabeth Collins, daughter of naval captain Sir John Collins, with whom he had four children.
-Their only son, Edward Tennyson Conolly, was born whilst Conolly was working at Chichester in Sussex.
+Their only son, Edward Tennyson Conolly, was born while Conolly was working at Chichester in Sussex.
 Edward became a lawyer, having been called to the Bar on 30 January 1852.
 In 1865 he emigrated with his family to Picton, New Zealand.
 There he continued to practise law and became very active in politics.
 In line with his father's concerns for humane treatment of the mentally ill, he introduced the concept of rehabilitation to the New Zealand penal system.
 He died in Auckland in 1908 and was interred in Remuera.

 John Conolly's second daughter, Sophia Jane, married Thomas Harrington Tuke in 1852.
 Tuke ran a private Lunatic Asylum at Manor House in Chiswick, Middlesex (this Tuke is not related to the Tukes of the York Retreat).

 Conolly's youngest child, Ann, married Henry Maudsley when she was thirty-six, just two months before her father's death.
 Conolly's obituary was written by Maudsley and shocked many by its unusually unsympathetic tone.
 Henry Maudsley had by then taken over the running of Lawn House.
 Ann predeceased Maudsley on 9 February 1911 at the age of 81.